|

 wear gloves and the morphine syringes could not

 be used unless held in their mouths.
+As impossible as it may seem,

 the Division managed to fight its way to the